mmfink/RandomForestForRemoteSensing/randomForestClassification/Readme.md

 | 6  |   1   | Tall shrub  |
 | 7  |   2   | Short shrub |

-Here, ‘id’ is the polygon identifier, ‘class’ is the required integer class type, and ‘cover’ is a description of the class type.
-You must have at least two class types defined in the training shapefile, even if they just represent ‘my class’ and ‘not my class’.
+Here, “id” is the polygon identifier, “class” is the required integer class type, and “cover” is a description of the class type.
+You must have at least two class types defined in the training shapefile, even if they just represent “my class” and “not my class”.

 ### Setting variables and output options

 [Top](#table-of-contents)
-The variables that need to be set within the script, under the **‘SET VARIABLES HERE’** section near the top, are detailed below.
+The variables that need to be set within the script, under the **“SET VARIABLES HERE”** section near the top, are detailed below.

 #### setwd - Working Directory